 I come online every once in awhile to post a random, generic message about how I wish there was more asexual representation on TV/Film.
 Each time I feel silly afterwards because it’s really not something that explicitly bothers me everyday.
 But it got me thinking; why do I keep getting worked up about this issue?

-Every time I hear of a young black man representing hope or a fantastic Asian woman lifting the spirits of young girls, I feel that swell of pride.
-That feeling that it’s ok to be who you are and it’s ok to use the words to describe yourself without shame.
+Every time I hear of a young black man representing hope onscreen or a fantastic Asian woman lifting the spirits of young girls, I feel that swell of pride.
+That feeling that it’s ok to be who you are and it’s ok to describe yourself without shame.
 When I have those moments I realize that, yes, I do want others like me to feel safe and whole and worthy of self-care.
-More than that though, I have to admit there’s a selfish side in me that wants to see positive asexual role models in media.
+More than that though I have to admit there’s a selfish side in me that wants to see positive asexual role models in media.
 I want it to be fine.
 I want others to be fine with who they are.
 I want, for my own personal happiness, a pool of possible partners to build a life with.
 I know they’re out there, but we don’t talk about it openly.
 How do you suppose that conversation starts with a stranger?

 I am straight passing so I’m often met with those who think they can handle me but quickly learn that I’m not kidding when I say asexual.
 It’s a kind of behavior that can wear someone down over time and I want better for the generations to come.
 I want children to learn that asexual is one of the possible things someone can be so they can feel accepted from the start.
 I want them to grow into adults who love themselves, and not college students who stumble onto this realization late in the game.
 I think all of this in a millisecond every time I lose an asexual character.
 I’m ready for media to take the next step forward.
 We’re at another tipping point for queer advancement and I can’t wait to see what’s on the other side.